nathanhinish/coding-challenges/handmade-childrens-books/README.md

 In this coding challenge, you'll be helping an online bookmaking service called Handmade Children's Books.
-They are a small but growing company, and they are started to feel their current website is a bit inadequate.
+They are a small but growing company, and they are starting to feel their current website is a bit inadequate.
 The site serves as a first point of interaction for customers, but they prefer customers call so that they can provide a personalized experience.
 They'd like to make some improvements to accommodate _ALL_ of their visitors and to make site management a little easier.